 This course assists students in discovering the laws of nature first-hand at a pace that allows for the development of required mathematical concepts.
 Major concepts covered include, but are not limited to, kinematics, Newton's laws, work and energy, momentum, gravity, circular motion, sound and optics.
 Special emphasis is placed on experimental design and problem solving.
 Weekly lab experiments are performed during class and the results are analyzed in lab reports and/or lab group presentations.
 Several projects which require a synthesis of several related topics in physics will be assigned during each marking period.
-College Accelerated Program (CAP) credit is available.
+College Accelerated Program (CAP) credit is available through Rowan College at Burlington County (RCBC).